WELCOME TO KINDERGARTEN ORIENTATION

 - What about birthdays?

-Note: Due to school department policy, we cannot allow food to be sent in to celebrate birthdays.
+Note: Due to school department policy, we do not allow food to be sent in to celebrate birthdays.

 - What do I need to know about field trips?

-Our field trips take place during the school day.
-In most cases, we will return in time for your child to go home at the regular time.
-Specific information regarding dates, times, etc. will be sent home in advance.
-We are hoping to schedule a trip to the Franklin Park Zoo in October.
-We try to do our field trips on Fridays.
-Field trips tend to take a bit more energy and leave both the students and teachers quite tired!
-Field trip permission slips will be sent home for each trip.
+Specific information and permission slips regarding dates, times, etc. will be sent home in advance.
 Please return them to school ASAP.
-You may also volunteer to be a chaperone on our field trips.
-There will be a place for you to sign up on each permission slip.
-All chaperones or classroom helpers must fill out a CORI form and have it processed at the Superintendent’s office and attend a Principal lead Confidentiality Meeting before volunteering the classroom or attending a field trip.
+Payments for field trips are CASH ONLY.
+You may volunteer to be a chaperone on our field trips.
+There will be a place for you to sign up on each form.
+All chaperones or classroom helpers must fill out a CORI form, have it processed at the Superintendent’s office and attend a principal-led confidentiality meeting before volunteering in the classroom or attending a field trip.
+(Siblings are not allowed on trips).

 - How will I be informed of my child’s progress?

 Parent conferences will be scheduled two times during the year.
-The town of Burlington has Thursday, December 1st as conference day for elementary students.
-The second conference (optional) will be held in April/May.
+The town of Burlington has Thursday, November 30th as conference day for elementary students.
+The second conference will be held in the spring.
 Progress reports are sent home twice a year, in January and the last day of school.
 However, please know that we are available to talk whenever needed.
-If you would like to tell us more about your child/family please schedule a Listening Conference so teachers can learn about you!
+In fact, it is not too late to request a listening conference.
+Please contact Mrs. Parnell to schedule.

 - Are checks acceptable as payment for things my child needs at school?